Optical spectroscopy of Blazars for the Cherenkov Telescope Array: Introduction

-In the HE regime, covered since 2008 by the Large Area Telescope (LAT) onboard the {\em Fermi} satellite, blazars account for more than 3400 ($\sim$ 68\%) of $\sim$5000 detected sources \citep[see the 4FGL-DR2 catalogue,][]{Bal20}.
-730 of them are FSRQs, 1190 are BL Lacs and 1517 are blazar candidates of uncertain types (BCUs).
-In the VHE regime the current generation of Imaging Atmospheric Cherenkov Telescopes (IACTs) (H.E.S.S.\footnote{https://www.mpi-hd.mpg.de/hfm/HESS/}, MAGIC\footnote{https://magic.mpp.mpg.de} and VERITAS\footnote{https://veritas.sao.arizona.edu}), has detected 74 blazars, about half of the total number of identified sources\footnote{http://tevcat.uchicago.edu}.
-Most of these blazars, 63 out of 74, are BL Lacs.
+In the HE regime, covered since 2008 by the Large Area Telescope (LAT) on board the {\em Fermi} satellite, blazars account for more than 3400 of $\sim$5000 ($\sim$ 68\%) detected sources, as reported in the Data Release 2 of the Fourth Fermi Large Area Telescope catalogue of Gamma-Ray sources (4FGL-DR2) \citep{Bal20}; 730 of them are FSRQs, 1190 are BL Lacs, and 1517 are blazar candidates of uncertain types (BCUs).
+In the VHE regime the current generation of Imaging Atmospheric Cherenkov Telescopes (IACTs) (H.E.S.S.\footnote{https://www.mpi-hd.mpg.de/hfm/HESS/}, MAGIC\footnote{https://magic.mpp.mpg.de}, and VERITAS\footnote{https://veritas.sao.arizona.edu}), has detected 75 blazars, about one-half of the total number of identified sources\footnote{http://tevcat.uchicago.edu}.
+Most of these blazars, 64 out of 75, are BL Lacs.
+Of these 64 TeV BL Lacs, we note that 13 still lack spectroscopic redshift values.

-In the next few years a new facility, the Cherenkov Telescope Array (CTA\footnote{https://www.cta-observatory.org}) will become operational with a Northern site in the Canary Islands (Spain) and a Southern site in the Atacama desert (Chile).
-With a 20 GeV - 300 TeV energy range and a sensitivity approximately 10 times better than the current generation of IACTs, it is expected to detect hundreds of blazars according to current estimates, thus opening the possibility of population studies with a significant sample size \citep{Sctashort19}.
+In the next few years a new facility, the Cherenkov Telescope Array (CTA\footnote{https://www.cta-observatory.org}) will become operational with a northern site in the Canary Islands (Spain) and a southern site in the Atacama desert (Chile).
+With a 20 GeV - 300 TeV energy range and a sensitivity approximately ten times better than the current generation of IACTs, it is expected to detect hundreds of blazars according to current estimates, thus opening the possibility of population studies with a significant sample size \citep{Sctashort19}.